oracle/opengrok/README.txt

 Step.1 - Populate DATA_ROOT Directory
 =====================================
-Option 1. run.sh: There is a sample shell script run.sh that is suitable for using in a cronjob to run regularly.
-Modify the variables in the script to point appropriate directories.
+Option 1.
+OpenGrok: There is a sample shell script OpenGrok that is suitable for using in a cronjob to run regularly.
+Modify the variables in the script to point appropriate directories, or as the code suggests factor your local configuration into a seperate file and simplify future upgrades.

 Option 2. opengrok.jar: You can also directly use the Java application.
 If the sources are all located in a directory SRC_ROOT and the data and